sbb-design-systems/sbb-angular/src/angular/getting-started.md

 You need to install [Node.js](https://nodejs.org/it/) first, and assure yourself to have a working javascript dependency manager like [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/lang/en/).

-Also we recommend installing the latest Angular CLI globally using the following command:
+Also, we recommend installing the latest Angular CLI globally using the following command:

 ```sh
 npm install -g @angular/cli